magic(5) - phpMan

 >>(0x3c.l) string LX\0\0 LX executable (OS/2)

-eventually print something, or users may get empty output (like, when
+eventually print something, or users may get empty output (such as when

 If this indirect offset cannot be used directly, simple calculations are